CORONAVIRUS DISEASE 2019

 Since the start of this outbreak, we have taken a proactive approach to prepare for and carefully monitor potential cases of COVID-19 in San Joaquin County.
 Actions we have taken include:

-- Maintaining regular contact and following the guidance from the CDC and the California Department of Public Health (CDPH);
+- Following the guidance from the U.S. Centers for Disease Control and Prevention (CDC) and the California Department of Public Health (CDPH)

-- Working to insure that our health care systems, first responders and schools have the guidance they need through presentations, phone consultations, and meetings;
+- Working to insure that our health care systems, first responders, community organizations, and schools have the guidance they need through presentations, phone consultations, and meetings

-- Distributing information and updates to health care professionals and educational settings; and,
+- Distributing information and updates to health care professionals, educational settings and the community